What is the Multiple Locations feature?

 - You want to route orders to your own fulfillment center if Deliverr is out of stock.

-- You want certain orders for certain locations (such as international orders) to route to your own fulfillment center, and the rest to route to Deliverr.
-Read our article Create an international shipping profile in Shopify after you have finished this article for more details on how to set up international.
+- You want certain orders for certain locations (such as international orders) to route to your own fulfillment center/method, and the rest to route to Deliverr.
+Read this help article for more details on how to set up international.

 If one or more of those criteria apply to you, then follow the steps in this article to setup Shopify multiple locations to work with Deliverr.
 If you're not sure, then please read this help article to help you decide which configuration is right for you.

 - You must use the Shopify direct connection to Deliverr.